-- LU.7a Provide design flexibility to encourage the preservation and integration of existing natural site features in new development, including clusters of trees, watercourses, slopes, and open spaces. - LU.7b Encourage the retention of existing landscaping and native vegetation in new development, particularly focusing on drought-tolerant species and the preservation of significant trees. - LU.7c Recognize and promote tree preservation as an integral part of community character. - LU.7d Identify and preserve scenic vistas. - ~~LU.7e~~ Support low impact development measures. - LU.7e Protect the quality and quantity of water resources.
+LU.7a Provide design flexibility to encourage the preservation and integration of existing natural site features in new development, including clusters of trees, watercourses, slopes, and open spaces.

-Goal LU.8 Promote the quality, character and function, and a
+LU.7b Encourage the retention of existing landscaping and native vegetation in new development, particularly focusing on drought-tolerant species and the preservation of significant trees.

-welcoming sense of place for residential neighborhoods.
+LU.7c Recognize and promote tree preservation as an integral part of community character.

-- LU.8a Consider natural constraints, surrounding development and proximity to services and facilities when establishing residential densities. - Low-impact development (LID) is a stormwater and land use strategy that strives to mimic pre-disturbance hydrologic processes.
-LID measures emphasize conservation, use of on-site natural features, site planning, and integration of stormwater management practices into project design. - LU.8b Support innovative design and site planning options that help to preserve significant natural features and provide transitions between single family residential uses and other uses, such as zero lot line housing and locating townhouses and cottage housing in areas near services. - LU.8c Encourage infill development in locations with adequate facilities to accommodate the development that is generally compatible with surrounding development. - LU.8d Provide for flexibility in order to retain open space, preserve sensitive areas, and allow for continued agricultural uses. - LU.8e Focus multifamily development in areas nearest to transportation facilities, commercial services, and other amenities. - LU.8f Encourage a high-quality pedestrian environment near multi-family housing.
+LU.7d Identify and preserve scenic vistas.

-Goal LU.9 Establish Town Center as the commercial, mixed use heart of Edgewood.
+LU.7e Protect the quality and quantity of water resources.

-- LU.9a Support Foster the continued development of the Town Center to better serve the community and to attract regional visitors. - LU.9b Consider leveraging City-owned property along Meridian Ave E to catalyze the development of Town Center. - Co-working spaces are working environments shared by individuals who do not work for the same organization.
-Typically, co-working spaces are attractive to sole proprietors, independent contractors or other small businesses. - LU.9c Explore partnerships with developers to support development of unique, community-serving projects such as co-working spaces or a community center.
+Promote the quality, character and function, and a welcoming sense of place for residential neighborhoods.

-LU.9d Support the development of distinctive landmarks within Town Center.
+LU.8a Consider natural constraints, surrounding development and proximity to services and facilities when establishing residential densities.

-LU.9e Promote a mix of uses in Town Center, including residential, retail, office and community gathering places.
+Low-impact development (LID) is a stormwater and land use strategy that strives to mimic pre-disturbance hydrologic processes.
+LID measures emphasize conservation, use of on-site natural features, site planning, and integration of stormwater management practices into project design.

-LU.9f Support pedestrian-oriented features and uses in Town Center.
+LU.8b Support innovative design and site planning options that help to preserve significant natural features and provide transitions between residential uses and other uses, such as zero lot line housing and locating townhouses and cottage housing in areas near services.

-LU.9g Encourage ground floor commercial or public uses in all development.
+- LU.8c Encourage infill development in locations with adequate facilities to accommodate the development that is generally compatible with surrounding development. - LU.8d Provide for flexibility in order to retain open space, preserve sensitive areas, and allow for continued agricultural uses. - LU.8e Focus multifamily development in areas nearest to transportation facilities, commercial services, and other amenities. - LU.8f Encourage a high-quality pedestrian environment near multi-family housing.

-LU.9h Explore opportunities for public spaces and recreation facilities.
+Establish Town Center as the commercial, mixed use heart of Edgewood.

-LU.9i Consider standards to ensure a smooth and compatible transition to adjacent ~~single family~~ residential areas, including:
+- LU.9a Foster the continued development of the Town Center to better serve the community and to attract regional visitors. - LU.9b Consider leveraging City-owned property along Meridian Ave E to catalyze the development of Town Center.

-- Limitations on building height and bulk, lighting and parking adjacent to ~~single family residential~~ areas - Clustering of buildings away from ~~single family~~ residential development - Preservation and enhancement of critical areas and open space adjacent to ~~single family residential~~ areas - ~~Provision of pedestrian and bicycle connections to residential areas~~
+Co-working spaces are working environments shared by individuals who do not work for the same organization.
+Typically, co-working spaces are attractive to sole proprietors, independent contractors or other small businesses. - LU.9c Explore partnerships with developers to support development of unique, community-serving projects such as co-working spaces or a community center. - LU.9d Support the development of distinctive landmarks within Town Center. - LU.9e Promote a mix of uses in Town Center, including residential, retail, office and community gathering places. - LU.9f Support pedestrian-oriented features and uses in Town Center. - LU.9g Encourage ground floor commercial or public uses in all development. - LU.9h Explore opportunities for public spaces and recreation facilities. - LU.9i Consider standards to ensure a smooth and compatible transition to adjacent residential areas, including: - Limitations on building height and bulk, lighting and parking adjacent to residential areas - Clustering of buildings away from residential development - Preservation and enhancement of critical areas and open space adjacent to residential areas